jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 transaction_isolation = READ-COMMITTED
 binlog_format = ROW
 ```
-exit and save (Ctrl + x and Y).
+exit and save (Ctrl + X and Y).

 Reload mariadb
 ```bash
 sudo systemctl restart mariadb.service
 ```

 Secure MariaDB.
-Insert a root password, otherwise just use the defaults by pressing enter.
+Just always press enter to use the defaults and to set a new root password.
 ```bash
 sudo mariadb-secure-installation
 ```